brian-carroll/elm_c_wasm/NOTES.md

 - change JsRef index to id

 - Add Process to the list of C-only kernels

+- generate leaf with elmInt instead of unboxed

 # Eagerly evaluated JS calls